ntsowef/eff-membership-system/docs/user-guides/ward-audit-system-user-guide.md

 4. Click **"Assign Delegate"**

 **Visual Indicator**:
-- When SRPA delegates are successfully assigned, a **green checkmark (✓)** appears next to Criterion 5
+- When at least 3 delegates are assigned (across any combination of SRPA/PPA/NPA), a **green checkmark (✓)** appears next to Criterion 5
 - This provides instant visual confirmation of compliance
-- Maximum of 3 SRPA delegates per ward
+- Example: 3 SRPA delegates, or 2 SRPA + 1 PPA, or 1 SRPA + 1 PPA + 1 NPA

 **Delegate Limits**:
 - **SRPA**: Maximum 3 delegates